- About Us

-The project has been informed by our experience on the recently completed pilot study in the Outer Hebrides; the OHCCMAPP produced records for previously unrecorded archaeology.
+The project has been informed by our experience on the completed pilot study in the Outer Hebrides; the OHCCMAPP produced records for previously unrecorded archaeology.
 This was done through successful partnership working between heritage professionals and local communities.